Tscubii/win11-intel-mac/README.md

 1. Restart the Mac, hold Option, and select EFI Boot
     * If there's two, select the rightmost one
 2. Proceed with the installation
+    * `WinPE-Helper.bat` will do some prep, self-delete, and restart Windows Setup.
+        * Windows Setup doesn't include keyboard and trackpad drivers for MacBooks, so this will patch them into it.